bhawnagurjar27/Programming-Practice/Practice1/Minimum and maximum of array/README.md

-Maximum and minimum of an array
+Question: To find Maximum and minimum element of an array